Skip to main content

 Key things to check when contributing:

-Even if you do not have a plan to contribute, you can still meet the §3.5.1 requirement by writing a declarative document in contribution-process.md stating "No current plan to contribute — this process will be followed when making future plans."
+Even if you have no plans to contribute, you can still meet the §3.5.1 requirement by writing a declarative document in contribution-process.md stating "No current plan to contribute — this process will be followed when future plans are made."

 This is the process of releasing internally developed software as open source.

-Even if you have no plans to disclose, you can still meet the §3.5.1 requirement by writing a declarative document in project-publication-process.md stating “No current plans to disclose — this procedure will be followed when making disclosure decisions.”
+Even if you have no plans to disclose, you can still meet the §3.5.1 requirement by writing a declarative document in project-publication-process.md stating "No current plan to disclose — this procedure will be followed when a disclosure decision is made."

 CI/CD integration points

-To be sustainable, the process must be naturally integrated into the development flow.
-Automating manual checks The burden on the person in charge is reduced and the risk of omission is also lowered.
+To be sustainable, the process must be integrated naturally into the development flow.
+Automating manual checks reduces the burden on the person in charge and lowers the risk of omissions.

 # .github/workflows/oss-compliance.yml